azalea-rs/azalea/azalea-block/README.md

 ```
 # use azalea_block::{BlockTrait, BlockState};
-# let block_state = BlockState::from(azalea_registry::builtin::Block::Jukebox);
+# let block_state = BlockState::from(azalea_registry::builtin::BlockKind::Jukebox);
 let block = Box::<dyn BlockTrait>::from(block_state);
 ```
 ```
 # use azalea_block::{BlockTrait, BlockState};
-# let block_state: BlockState = azalea_registry::builtin::Block::Jukebox.into();
+# let block_state: BlockState = azalea_registry::builtin::BlockKind::Jukebox.into();
 if let Some(jukebox) = Box::<dyn BlockTrait>::from(block_state).downcast_ref::<azalea_block::blocks::Jukebox>() {
     // ...
 }
 ```

-## `azalea_registry::builtin::Block` enum
+## `azalea_registry::builtin::BlockKind` enum

 This one isn't from the `azalea-block` crate, but it's still very relevant.
-It's an enum that contains every block type as a variant *without* containing any state data (unlike `BlockState` and the `Block` trait).
+It's an enum that contains every block type as a variant *without* containing any state data (unlike `BlockState` and `BlockTrait`).
 Converting this into any other block type will use the default state for that block.